Enzo-Nunes/SkyForge/README.md

 # SkyForge
-Python-based application to calculate best items to forge for coins.
+Python-based application to calculate best items to forge for coins in Hypixel Skyblock.